Course

 Ask yourself...

-1. Which therapy options do you think best suit Laura and her co-workers and why?
+- Which therapy option would you choose for Laura and her co-workers and why?

 Self Quiz